History of Tennessee: The Great Depression and TVA

 The need to create work for the unemployed during the Great Depression, the desire for rural electrification, and the desire to control the annual spring floods on the Tennessee River drove the federal government's creation of the Tennessee Valley Authority, the nation's largest public utility, in 1933.
 The TVA affected the lives of nearly all Tennesseans.
 The agency was created mainly through the persistence of Senator George Norris of Nebraska.
 Headquartered in Knoxville, it was charged with the task of planning the total development of the Tennessee River Valley.
 TVA sought to do this by building hydroelectric dams, constructing 20 between 1933 and 1951, as well as electricity-producing coal-fired power plants.

 Inexpensive and abundant electrical power was the main benefit the TVA brought to Tennessee, particularly to rural areas that previously did not have electrical service.
 TVA brought electricity to about 60,000 farm households across the state.
 By 1945, TVA was the largest electrical utility in the nation, a supplier of vast amounts of power whose presence in Tennessee attracted large industries to relocate near one of its dams or steam plants.
 This incentive contributed to important economic development in the state.

 World War II and economic progress

-World War II brought relief to Tennessee by employing ten percent of the state's populace (308,199 men and women) in the armed services.
-Most of those who remained on farms and in cities worked on war-related production since Tennessee received war orders amounting to $1.25 billion.

-Tennessee military personnel served with distinction from Pearl Harbor to the final, bloody assaults at Iwo Jima and Okinawa, and 7,000 died in combat during the war.
-In 1942–43, Middle Tennessee residents played host to 28 Army divisions that swarmed over the countryside on maneuvers preparing for the D-Day invasion.

-Tennesseans participated in all phases of the war—from combat to civilian administration to military research.
-Cordell Hull served twelve years as Franklin D. Roosevelt's Secretary of State and became one of the chief architects of the United Nations, for which he received the Nobel Peace Prize.

-Industrial expansion

-War-based industries hummed with the labor of a greatly enlarged workforce.
-A giant shell-loading plant was built at Milan, as well as the Vultee Aircraft works in Nashville; TVA projects also expanded in East Tennessee.
-Approximately 33% of the state's workers were female by the end of the war.